-Sexual harassment is also prohibited under Title VII of the Civil Rights Act of 1964, Pennsylvania state law, and other applicable statutes.
+Sex-Based Harassment is also prohibited under Title VII of the Civil Rights Act of 1964, Pennsylvania state law, and other applicable statutes.
 This policy prohibits sexual harassment, sexual violence, stalking and intimate partner violence against Alvernia community members of any gender, gender identity, gender expression, or sexual orientation.
 This policy also prohibits gender-based harassment that does not involve conduct of a sexual nature, including hazing, stalking, and failure to provide equal opportunity in admissions, employment, or athletics.
 The University, as an educational community, will promptly and equitably respond to reports of sexual harassment, sexual violence, stalking and intimate partner violence in order to eliminate the harassment, prevent its recurrence, and address its effects on any individual or the community.

-16. Definition of Sexual Harassment
+16. Definition of Sex Based Harassment

-The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the Commonwealth of Pennsylvania regard Sexual Harassment as an unlawful discriminatory practice.
+The Department of Education's Office for Civil Rights (OCR), the Equal Employment Opportunity Commission (EEOC), and the Commonwealth of Pennsylvania regard Sex-Based Harassment as an unlawful discriminatory practice.

-Alvernia University has adopted the following definition of Sexual Harassment in order to address the unique environment of an academic community.
+Alvernia University has adopted the following definition of Sex-Based Harassment in order to address the unique environment of an academic community.

-Acts of sexual harassment may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity of those involved.
+Acts of Sex-Based Harassment may be committed by any person upon any other person, regardless of the sex, sexual orientation, gender identity and/or pregnancy related of those involved.